 Expect to pay more at peak season.
 For example, your CPM will likely increase around holidays (particularly Black Friday) as online retailers rush to push ads out.

 How to keep the cost of your ads down

 The quality of your ad

-The quality score is based on an algorithm that Facebook has – and while they won’t tell anyone exactly how it works, we do know that the main things they score for include the relevancy of your ad and how people engage with it.
+The quality score comes from a Facebook algorithm – and while they won’t tell anyone exactly how it works, we do know that the main things they score for include the relevancy of your ad and how people engage with it.

 If your ad isn’t relevant, people won’t like it and your cost per [objective] will increase.
 Generally, the higher your relevancy, the lower your cost per [objective].